-The company has formed a cumulative provision for the amount of $\in$ 122 thousand to cover the possibility of additional charges for the event of tax audit from the tax authorities for the year 2011, since the company has been audited up to year 2008.
+The company has formed a cumulative provision for the amount of € 122 thousand to cover the possibility of additional charges for the event of tax audit from the tax authorities for the unaudited years, since the company has been audited up to year 2008.
+For the year 2011 and onwards, the parent company is obliged to obtain an "Annual Certificate", according to the provisions of article 82, § 5, of N.2238/1994 and related legislation, in order to obtain the tax compliance report issued by its statutory auditors.
+The same procedure is applicable to the Greek subsidiaries.
 The remaining domestic Group companies (Note 4.7.25) are in the process of settlement of tax pending affairs, year 2009 included, according to Law 3888/2010.